rh-messaging/cli-cpp/dtests/node_data/clients/cpp/README.md

 ------------- Build details --------------
 Enable/Disable Flags:
--DENABLE_PROTON -> Enable proton (messaging/reactor clients)
+-DEENABLE_QPID_PROTON -> Enable qpid proton support (messaging/reactor clients)
 -DENABLE_MODERN -> Enable new and/or refactored code.
 It is a requirement for -DENABLE_PROTON
--DENABLE_QPID -> Enable qpid messaging clients
+-DENABLE_QPID_MESSAGING -> Enable qpid messaging clients
--DENABLE_QPID_LL -> Enable qpid low level* messaging clients.
+-DENABLE_QPID_CLIENT -> Enable qpid clients.
 It requires qpid source code on the build host -DBUILD_WITH_UNIT_TESTS -> Builds the unit tests for the client and enables a new target ('make test')

 With flags